sebastianwd/test-movie-app/README.md

-This is a test movie app to practice React Native.
+This is a test movie app to practice React Native using [themoviedb api](https://www.themoviedb.org/)

+- This project uses eslint and react navigation 5

 ## Run this project